GeraldCNelson/heatstress-GCB/README.md

 ## Order of operations
 The R code in the _code/data_ directory contains the following files which need to be run in the order listed below.

 -   1a_get_weather.R - create a set of csv files with ISIMIP climate data file names to be used in 1b_get_weather.R.
-Runs quickly
--   1b_get_weather.R - download a set of climate data files from the ISIMIP server.
+-   1b_get_weather.R - download a set of climate data files from the ISIMIP server based on the .csv files created in 1a_get_weather.R.
 Each file is about 2.5 gb.
-Speed of your internet connection determines how long this process takes.
+For each of the three scenarios plus the recent past data files, the combined data sets are 285 GB.
+You will need at last terrabyte of space for all the data.
+The download process can take a long time.
 -   2a_daytemp.R - calculate the average temperature in daylight hours using the tasmin and tasmax data files
 -   2b_fix_radiation.R - converts the rsds data file to average solar radiation during daylight hours
 -   3_wbgt.R - calculate wbgt values for each combination of climate scenario and time period.
 The code includes a switch to calculate wbgt with solar radiation values or with these set to zero to simulate complete shade.
 The default is nosun <- FALSE.
 Change to TRUE if you want the no sun wbgt values